 not classified as ABAWDs.

 SNAP recipients in the SNAP E&T General Population who are mandatory work registrants are required to participate in SNAP E&T services for a minimum weekly average of 30 hours if they reside in a full-service county (as funding permits).
-If the SNAP recipient is outreached and fails to cooperate with SNAP E&T services, they must be sanctioned.
+If the SNAP recipient is outreached and fails to cooperate with SNAP E&T services, they must be penalized.

 A-204.a: Federal Exemptions